mtngrown/mtngrown.github.io/source/2014/08/28/manstein-strikes-back.html.markdown

 This morning (August 27), I feel much better, and even though the Germans are going to lose it very badly, I can almost visualize how they could win it.
 Almost.
 Enough to inspire me to take on the full campaign.

+As in the first game I played (Scenario 1, Turns 1-4), the dual activation didn't come into play.
+There never seems to be any units which are not within range of the relevant HQ which don't have a role to play as soon as they can be activated.

 ### Lessons learned